-- Few years to prepare the mission
+- A couple more years to prepare the mission

 “How do we protect Earth from asteroids?” wrap up

-In February of 2018, the B612 Foundation stated,
+Back in February 2018, the B612 Foundation declared,

 “It’s 100 percent certain we’ll be hit by a devastating asteroid, but we’re not 100 percent sure when.”